-ISOK staff is committed to a positive, collaborative environment.
+ISOK staff are committed to a positive, collaborative environment.
 As problems arise, please follow these procedures for assistance in resolving the concern:

 - All concerns and issues should first be directed to the student's teacher.
 (Phone appointments may be set up.)
 If a teacher cannot resolve the issue (e.g., materials and computer issues) he/she directs the parent/Learning Coach to the appropriate contact for assistance.
-The teacher follows up with the family until problem is solved. - 2.
-If the concern is not resolved at this level, parents or Learning Coaches are advised to contact the lead teacher, through email.
+The teacher follows up with the family until the problem is solved. - If the concern is not resolved at this level, parents or Learning Coaches are advised to contact the lead teacher, through email.
 If you still have questions or concerns, contact the principal through email.
 Schools will provide families with a list of ISOK staff names and extensions during the first weeks of school. - 3.
-If the concern is still not resolved, address in writing any concern or grievance to the Head of School, Jennifer Wilkinson at jwilkinson@insightok.org.
-The Head of School will respond within 10 working days. - 4.
-If the concern or grievance is not resolved by the Head of School, parents may, within ten working days of the Head of School's response, request in writing a meeting (via phone or in person) with the Head of School to discuss the concern or grievance.
-The Head of School investigates and responds within ten working days. - 5.
-If the family's concern is not resolved at the meeting with the Head of School, the family may file a complaint with the ISOK governing board.
+If the concern is still not resolved, address in writing any concern or grievance to the Executive Director, Jennifer Wilkinson at jwilkinson@insightok.org.
+The Executive Director will respond within 10 working days. - 4.
+If the concern or grievance is not resolved by the Executive Director, parents may, within ten working days of the Executive Director's response, request in writing a meeting (via phone or in person) with the Executive Director to discuss the concern or grievance.
+The Executive Director investigates and responds within ten working days. - 5.
+If the family's concern is not resolved at the meeting with the Executive Director, the family may file a complaint with the ISOK governing board.